stevengum/DiscordConnector/README.md

 ### Details:
 - This version of the DiscordConnector was built with [Discord.js v11.1.0][Discordv11.1.0] (Discord.js [.zip][Discordv11.1.0Download] and [.tar.gz][Discordv11.1.0Download.tar.gz])
 - Users should __only__ format their bot's messages in markdown as this is [Discord's supported markup language][discordmarkup].
 - __NOTE:__ Discord does not support buttons or similiar forms of data input in their RichEmbeds.
+If a button type is one of those found here under [cardActionTypes][cardActionTypes], then the value of the message (if an URL) will be added to the card.
+- Discord currently supports [one attachment per message][oneAttachmentLimit].

 ## Special Thanks:
 - Thank you to [**hydrabolt**][hydrabolt] for the [Discord.js][discord.jsGitHub] library.